TAE40116 Certificate IV in training and assessment

 Recognition of Prior Learning (RPL) means that we take your previous skills and knowledge into account.
 It is not the same as Credit Transfer (see our Credit Transfer explanation below).

-To be awarded RPL for a unit in your TAE qualification you will complete:
+To be awarded RPL for a unit in your TAE qualification, you will complete the following:

 1. An RPL Evidence Guide (which we provide to you)

 2. Supporting documentation that supports the evidence outlined in your Evidence Guide (we will guide you with exactly what supporting documentation you need to submit within your Evidence Guide as it differs from unit to unit).

 We will explore your scope for RPL through the PLP Survey so that in your Personal Learning Plan you can get a visual understanding of which units you can complete via RPL and which units you will complete via the more traditional coursework pathway.